Holiday inspiration currently loading...

-Your journey now takes you northwest, with options to explore one or more of the fingers of land at the south of Ireland, including the Bere peninsula, before reaching the famous Ring of Kerry, and your next base.
+Your journey now takes you northwest, with options to explore one or more of the fingers of land at the south of Ireland, including the Bere peninsula, before reaching your next base.

 This is your chance to drive the famous Ring of Kerry, the 120 mile circular drive and one of the country’s most popular tourist trails.
 Although busy, there are plenty of options to avoid most of the crowds and still enjoy the open views of the mountains, coast and islands of the area.
 Look out for the myriad squiggly signs of the Wild Atlantic Way highlighting spots of interest.

-Turning north you cross the Shannon by ferry and reach County Clare, where you really experience the pounding might of the Atlantic Ocean.
-Your next rather special hotel is right on the coast.
+Turning North you cross the Shannon by ferry and reach County Clare, where you really experience the pounding might of the Atlantic Ocean.
+Your next base is at one of the county’s most famous coastal spots.

 You’ll have plenty of time to explore more of Clare’s world-class landmarks: with a sheer drop of over 200m into the sea, the Cliffs of Moher are a spectacular sight.
 Unsurprisingly, the visitor centre is one of the most popular places along Ireland’s Wild Atlantic Way, so we recommend a trip early or late in the day to enjoy them without too many crowds.
-It’s easier to find a bit of solitude by heading inland to the unusual and fascinating landscape of the Burren – with over a hundred square miles of limestone pavement and network of narrow country lanes.
-We can arrange a local guide to accompany you if you wish to learn more about the ancient history, legends and flora and fauna of the area.
-Another option is to take a boat trip to visit the famous Aran Islands.

-You are about two hours from Shannon airport, or four from Dublin.
+You’re about four hours from Dublin Port, probably the most convenient exit point.
 This route could work equally well in reverse, from Connemara to Cork.

 This holiday tours round the south and west of Ireland, round the coast of County Cork, then to Kerry, north through Clare and finishes in Connemara, County Galway.

-£950 per person for April & October, £1025 per person for May to September, for 10 nights on a bed & breakfast basis, with dinner allowance provide on one evening in Kenmare.
+£1365 per person for April & October, and £1495 per person for May to September, for 10 nights on a bed & breakfast basis, with dinner allowance provide on one evening in Kenmare.